micky2be/superlogin-client/README.md

 Unlinks the specified provider from the user's account.
 Returns a promise.

 ##### `superlogin.verifyEmail(token)`
 Verifies the user's email with the SuperLogin server, using the specified token.
 Returns a promise.
 Authentication is not required.
 The token will be a URL parameter passed in when the user clicks on the confirmation link in the email sent by the system.
-Your Angular app needs to manually extract the token from the URL and pass it in here.
+Your app needs to manually extract the token from the URL and pass it in here.

 ##### `superlogin.forgotPassword(email)`
 Makes an HTTP request to SuperLogin to send a forgot password email to the user.
 Authentication is not required.

 ##### `superlogin.resetPassword(form)`
 Forwards the supplied reset password form to SuperLogin.
 Must include `token`, `password`, and `confirmPassword`.
-The token is extracted by Angular from the URL when the user clicks on the link in the password reset email.
+The token needs to be extracted from the URL when the user clicks on the link in the password reset email.

 ##### `superlogin.changePassword(form)`
 Changes the authenticated user's password, or creates one if it has not been set.
 If a password already exists, then `currentPassword` is required.
 If no password is set, then only `newPassword` and `confirmPassword` are required.